soorya-venkatesh/AzureML-Project2-Operationalizing-Machine-Learning/README.md

 **2.2**: Enabling application insights and logging mechanism for the the endpoint.
 Using the logs.py script.
 ![logs](https://user-images.githubusercontent.com/63422900/152595320-1cb531dc-af65-4516-93a8-b9c953cb1f11.png)

-**2.3**: Applications insights showing various statistics such as server load and number of requests at a given point of time for the serve.
+**2.3**: Applications insights showing various statistics such as server load and number of requests at a given point of time for the server.
 Can be accessed by using "application insights" link present in the deployed model.
 ![application_insights](https://user-images.githubusercontent.com/63422900/152595666-a2d00ead-6b51-460e-b40e-6bf7d0d9c40a.png)

 ### Step 3: Using Swagger for documenting the model parameters
 Using swggaer.json provided for deployed model in AzureML.
-Used docker container for swagger and in local machine and viewed swagger model paramters both input as well as output in swagger.
+Used docker container for swagger and in local machine and viewed model paramters ,both input as well as output in UI.

 ![swagger1](https://user-images.githubusercontent.com/63422900/152595795-7fef96ff-4cfe-4349-811e-ae4a465cff62.png)